Police shooting looms over Emanuel in confirmation battle

 If confirmed, Emanuel will be Biden's chief envoy to Japan at a moment when the two nations are looking to strengthen ties as their common adversary, China, has strengthened its position as an economic and national security competitor in the Pacific.

-The White House is confident Emanuel will be confirmed by the Senate despite sharp criticism by several of the president's allies in the party's liberal wing of the House, whose members do not vote on confirmations.
+"My top priority will be to deepen these ties while we confront our common challenges," Emanuel says in his prepared remarks.
+"China aims to conquer through division.
+America's strategy is security through unity.
+That regional unity is built on the U.S.-Japan alliance."

-Thus far, none of the Senate's Democrats have publicly stated that they would vote against Emanuel.
-The White House also expects he will win support from several Senate Republicans, including some who served with him during his time in the House from 2003 and 2009.
+No Democratic senator has publicly stated he or she would vote against Emanuel.
+The White House expects he will win support from several Republicans, including some who served with him in the House from 2003 to 2009.

-Sen. Bill Hagerty, R-Tenn., who served as former President Donald Trump's ambassador to Tokyo, is slated to introduce Emanuel to the committee.

-Among the Democrats most critical of Emanuel's nomination are Rep. Alexandria Ocasio-Cortez of New York, who called the pick "deeply shameful," and Rep. Cori Bush of Missouri, who has called on the Senate "to do the right thing and block his nomination."
+Among the Democrats most critical of Emanuel's nomination are Reps.
+Alexandria Ocasio-Cortez of New York, who called the pick "deeply shameful," and Cori Bush of Missouri, who has called on the Senate "to do the right thing and block his nomination."

-The release of the McDonald video — which showed the teen repeatedly shot as he was running from police — led the city to make a series of changes in policies on police cameras, use of force and training.
+The release of the McDonald video — which showed the teen repeatedly shot as he was running from police — led Chicago to make a series of changes in policies on police cameras, the use of force and training.
 Months before the video's release, the city agreed to pay a $5 million settlement to McDonald's family.

 Jason Van Dyke, the officer who shot McDonald 16 times. was convicted of second-degree murder, 16 counts of aggravated assault and sentenced to six years and nine months in prison.
 The episode strained Emanuel's relationship with the city's sizable Black community.

-Ahead of the hearing, eight Black members of Chicago's City Council who were allies of Emanuel during his tenure and former deputy mayor wrote to the Foreign Relations Committee, praising Emanuel for lengthening the day for the city's public schools and taking other steps that benefited long-neglected Black neighborhoods.
+Eight Black members of Chicago's City Council who were allies of Emanuel during his tenure praised Emanuel, in a letter to the Senate committee, for lengthening the day for the city's public schools and taking other steps that benefited long-neglected Black neighborhoods.

-Rev. Martin Hunter, the great uncle of McDonald, also wrote to the committee on Emanuel's behalf, arguing that he had "inherited a deeply flawed system" on police investigations that tied his hands.
+Rev. Martin Hunter, the great uncle of McDonald, also wrote on Emanuel's behalf, arguing that Emanuel had "inherited a deeply flawed system" on police investigations that tied his hands.

-"There is more to this individual than the caricature that is presented in the public," Hunter wrote in the letter, which was obtained by The Associated Press.
+"There is more to this individual than the caricature that is presented in the public," Hunter said.

-After leaving the mayor's office, Emanuel was a fierce advocate for Biden's successful White House run and served as a TV political analyst.
-He also made $13 million, the bulk from his work as a senior adviser to the investment banking firm Centerview Partners Advisory Holdings, according to financial disclosure documents.
+Emanuel was a fierce advocate for Biden's White House campaign run and has been a TV analyst.
+He made $13 million, the bulk from his work as a senior adviser to the investment banking firm Centerview Partners Advisory Holdings, according to financial disclosure documents.

-In Chicago, a group of activists on Tuesday called on the Senate to reject Emanuel's nomination, noting in addition to the McDonald shooting his tenure as mayor was clouded by the closure of dozens of public schools and several mental health clinics in predominantly minority neighborhoods as the city dealt with a budget crunch.
+Some Chicago activists have urged the Senate to reject Emanuel's nomination, noting that in addition to the McDonald shooting, Emanuel's tenure as mayor was clouded by the closure of dozens of public schools and several mental health clinics in predominantly minority neighborhoods as the city dealt with a budget crunch.

-As he left office, the city was mired in more than $30 billion in unmet pension debt owed to city workers, the bulk of it inherited from previous Mayor Richard M. Daley's administration.

-"I am living in the aftermath," said Chima "Naira" Ikoro, an activist and writer on Chicago's South Side.
-"There are students who got displaced who never went back to school because of that man."

-Norman Solomon, national director of the liberal organization RootsAction.org, said his group is helping coordinate a letter writing and phone call campaign urging lawmakers to vote against Emanuel's nomination.
+Norman Solomon, national director of the liberal organization RootsAction.org, said his group is helping coordinate a grassroots campaign urging lawmakers to vote against Emanuel.

-Solomon also slammed the top Democrat on the Foreign Relations Committee, Sen. Robert Menendez, for holding Emanuel's confirmation hearing on the anniversary of McDonald's killing, saying it demonstrates that many Democrats are in a "clueless bubble."
+Solomon criticized the committee chairman, Sen. Robert Menendez of New Jersey, for holding the hearing on the anniversary of McDonald's killing, saying it demonstrates that many Democrats are in a "clueless bubble."

-Rev. Ira Acree, a civil rights activist in Chicago, said Biden's decision to reward Emanuel with an ambassadorship was disappointing.

-"What he did was commit an unpardonable political sin," Acree said of Emanuel.
-"But the president and Democratic Party appears to want to reward him because of his clout, what they perceive to be his high political acumen and his extraordinary ability to raise money."

-If confirmed, Emanuel would follow in a long line of prominent political figures who have been dispatched to Tokyo by both Democratic and Republican presidents.
-The list includes former Vice President Walter Mondale, Senate Majority Leader Mike Mansfield, John F. Kennedy's daughter Caroline Kennedy and President Ronald Reagan chief of staff Howard Baker.
+If confirmed, Emanuel would follow in a long line of prominent political figures who have been dispatched to Tokyo by presidents of both parties.
+The list includes former Vice President Walter Mondale, ex-Senate Majority Leader Mike Mansfield, John F. Kennedy's daughter Caroline Kennedy and President Ronald Reagan's onetime chief of staff Howard Baker.

 Diplomacy, however, hasn't always been Emanuel's strong suit.
-His old boss Obama acknowledged during Emanuel's mayoral reelection campaign that he could sometimes come off as "a little hard headed."
+His old boss Obama acknowledged during Emanuel's mayoral reelection campaign that Emanuel could sometimes come off as "a little hard-headed."

 Emanuel once sent a dead fish to a pollster whose work he was unhappy with and was legendary for his blunt — and often coarse — communication style.